Marvel Universe: Concepts

 The Marvel Universe is strongly based on the real world.
 Earth in the Marvel Universe has all the features of the real one: same countries, same personalities (politicians, movie stars, etc.), same historical events (such as World War II), and so on; however, it also contains many other fictional elements: countries such as Wakanda and Latveria and organizations like the espionage agency S.H.I.E.L.D. and its enemies, Hydra and A.I.M.
 In 2009, Marvel officially described its world's geography in a two-part miniseries, the Marvel Atlas.

 Most importantly, the Marvel Universe also incorporates examples of almost all major science fiction and fantasy concepts, with writers adding more continuously.
-Aliens, gods, magic, cosmic powers and extremely advanced human-developed technology all exist prominently in the Marvel Universe.
-Monsters also play a more prominent role with east Asian origins of magical incantation, outlandish sorcery and manifesting principle in the Marvel Universe.
-One such case is Fin Fang Foom arising from the ashes of tantric magic.
-Thanks to these extra elements, Earth in the Marvel Universe is home to a large number of superheroes and supervillains, who have gained their powers by any of these means.
-The general public is so familiar with such concepts that Empire State University has a scholarship for "aliens, dimensional travelers, clones, independent machine intelligences and other students outside the norm", businesses and residences have superhero property insurance and bookmakers take bets on their battles' outcomes, and New York air traffic controllers handle starships landing at local airports.
+Aliens, gods, magic, cosmic powers and advanced technology all exist prominently in the Marvel Universe.
+These extra elements are incorporated simultaneously into the stories, lending to the existence of the superpowered characters.
+The general public is so familiar with such concepts that Empire State University has a scholarship for "aliens, dimensional travelers, clones, independent machine intelligences and other students outside the norm", businesses and residences have superhero property insurance bookmakers take bets on their battles' outcomes, and New York air traffic controllers handle starships landing at local airports.